 For designer Suzanne Kasler, a white Christmas is always in style.
 This year, she brightens her signature color with Czech-inspired crystal trees, shimmering silver reindeers and mini Flocked Frasier Firs decked out in her festive ball ornaments.
 We got together to talk with Suzanne about her holiday collection and how to add festive touches to every room.

 The Living Room

-Ballard Designs: You’ve always incorporated plaid into your Christmas collection, but this is the first time you’ve brought it into the home in a big way with this great rug.
+BD: You’ve always incorporated plaid into your Christmas collection, but this is the first time you’ve brought it into the home in a big way with a great rug.